Finding a homeowners insurance policy shouldn't be confusing. Compare rates by city and company below.

-Unlike auto insurance, home insurance isn't controlled by state legislation.
-Even so, there are major differences in home insurance rates on a state-by-state basis.
-Homeowners insurance rates in a given state vary based on the value and number of homeowners policy claims filed in that particular state, and depend on the value of the belongings and home insured on the policy.
+Unlike auto insurance, home insurance isn't priced based on state-level legislation.
+That said, major differences exist in home insurance rates on a state-by-state basis.
+Home insurance policy rates in a given state differ based on the number and total value of homeowners policy claims filed in the state, and depend on the value of the belongings and home insured on the policy.

-The best way to acquire a cheap home insurance policy in Mississippi is to compare rates and consider policies from as many insurance companies as you can.
-Learn more about homeowners insurance costs in Mississippi via the below breakdown.
-Remember: your home insurance rates will vary, depending on your coverage limits.
+The best way to find cheap home insurance in Mississippi is to compare rates and consider policies from multiple insurance companies.
+Learn more about how much home insurance costs in Mississippi via the below breakdown.
+Your rates may vary, depending on your coverage limits.

-Prices for home insurance in Mississippi vary depending on the insurer you select.
-Allstate offers the cheapest homeowners policies in Mississippi, at just $1,012 per year.
-This beats Mississippi's average cost of $2,530, providing a $1,518 price break on average statewide home insurance costs.
+Prices for home insurance in Mississippi differ based on the insurance company you select.
+Allstate offers the cheapest home insurance in Mississippi — $1,012 yearly.
+This compares favorably to Mississippi's average cost of $2,530, offering a $1,518 discount on average statewide homeowners insurance costs.

-Home insurance rates in Mississippi vary by city.
-Rates are determined based on on city-specific variables like the number of claims filed in the immediate area, meaning your ZIP code could have a major impact on how much you pay.
+Not all Mississippi cities have the same home insurance rates.
+Home insurance prices can vary based on local variables such as the number of claims filed in the immediate area, meaning your specific ZIP code impact how much you pay.

-The cheapest home insurance rates in Mississippi are in Tupelo.
-An average home insurance policy in Tupelo costs just $2,178 every 12 months — $352 less than the average policy in other Mississippi cities.
-Reference the below table to see the cheapest cities in Mississippi for home insurance.
+The cheapest home insurance in Mississippi is found in Tupelo.
+A typical home insurance term in Tupelo totals just $2,178 per year — $352 less than the average policy in other Mississippi cities.
+The below table shows the best places to live in Mississippi if you’re looking for cheap homeowners insurance.

-If you want to save on insurance, consider purchasing your home and car insurance policies from the same company.
-Bundling home and auto insurance in Mississippi can save you a substantial sum each month on auto insurance.
-In fact, bundling policies in Mississippi may generate average annual savings of $142.
+If you want to save on homeowners insurance, consider purchasing your home and auto policies from the same insurance company.
+Bundling home and auto insurance in Mississippi can save you a substantial sum each month on car insurance.
+Bundling home and auto policies in Mississippi leads to yearly savings of $142.

 |Avg.
 12-Month Auto Insurance Rate (No Bundle)||Avg.
 Annual Auto Insurance Rate (Bundle)||Annual Bundle Savings||Bundle Savings %|

-Yes.
-If you own a home in Mississippi, Progressive is an option.
+Yes - if you own a home in Mississippi, Progressive is an option for insuring your home.